gapotchenko/adhoc-file-signer/source/server/README.md

 adhoc-file-signer-X.Y.Z-server-portable.tar.gz
 ```

-Once the archive is unpacked to a directory, the server is ready to use.
+Once the archive is unpacked to a dedicated directory, the server is ready to use.

 ## Requirements